 Using Search and Filters to Surface Relevant Tasks

-The budget filter is one of the most practically useful tools for task discovery because it lets you self-select into a budget range that is appropriate for your experience level and the realistic scope of work involved.
-A professional with no CloudColleague track record pricing their first tasks should search a budget range that reflects entry-level to mid-market rates for their skill category, not the top tier where businesses expect established review histories to accompany the investment.
+The budget filter is one of the most practically useful tools for task discovery.
+It allows you to self-select into a budget range appropriate for your experience level and the realistic scope of work involved.
+Professionals with no CloudColleague track record should search a budget range that reflects entry-level to mid-market rates.
+The top budget tier is where businesses expect established review histories to accompany the investment.

 The date posted filter ensures you prioritise recently listed tasks.
 Businesses with time-sensitive requirements sometimes accept the first strong proposal they receive rather than waiting for a full pool of submissions.
-A task listed in the last 24 hours is a higher-priority target than one listed a week ago because your proposal faces fewer established competitors.
+Consequently, a task listed in the last 24 hours is a higher-priority target than one listed a week ago.
+Your proposal faces fewer established competitors at that earlier stage.

 Apply the remote filter when your skills are deliverable digitally.
 Most writing, design, technology, administrative, marketing, and finance tasks on CloudColleague are inherently remote because the deliverable is digital.
 Applying the remote filter surfaces these tasks explicitly and removes on-site requirements that are not relevant to your situation.